Stability criteria for singularly perturbed impulsive linear switched systems

-When dwell-time is active ($\tau>0$) the reduced system $\bar\Sigma_{\tau}$ allows to establish a necessary and a sufficient condition for the stability of $\Sigma^{\e}_{\cal K,\tau}$.
+which is related to the jumps of system $\bar\Sigma_{\tau}$. \\ When dwell-time is active ($\tau>0$) the reduced system $\bar\Sigma_{\tau}$ allows to establish a necessary and a sufficient condition for the stability of $\Sigma^{\e}_{\cal K,\tau}$.
 More precisely, we will prove that if system $\bar\Sigma_{\tau}$ is ES (respectively, EU) then $\Sigma^{\e}_{\cal K,\tau}$ is ES (respectively, EU) for every $\e>0$ small enough (cf. Theorems~\ref{main theorem-necessary} and \ref{main theorem-sufficient}).